 “Do Not Be Afraid”

-In this beautiful homily for 19th Sunday in Ordinary Time, Year A, Father Hanly says Matthew is telling us the story of our own lives, because we, too, very often, are driven by fear and doubt, and he wants us to know that in these times of terrible storm, terrible difficulty, fear, this is the time that you walk with Jesus, who walks across the water to bring you back into the boat and safely home.
+In this beautiful homily for 19th Sunday in Ordinary Time, Year A, Father Hanly tells us that in these times of terrible storm, terrible difficulty, fear, this is the time that you walk with Jesus, who walks across water to bring you back into the boat and safely home.

-The great German poet and playwright Goethe felt that this passage of scripture was, for him, the most important, the most beautiful and the most engaging, so that he always held it as his favourite passage of the Bible.
+The great German poet and playwright Goethe felt that this passage of scripture was, for him, the most important, the most beautiful and the most engaging, so that he always held it as his favourite passage in the whole Bible.

 And now we will go over it, but to give you an idea, because that’s very important to keep in mind.
 So we begin.

 That’s the Eucharistic banquet now, the prelude to the Last Supper and the banquet that we come to each week here, it is the Eucharistic service.

 “Jesus made the disciples get into a boat